bilalqv/go-lectures/docs.md

 - to check the slice, we can use: if len(s) == 0 {....}
 - we can append to a nil slice
 - a := []int{1, 2, 3} -> here slice a points to some un-named array in memo.

+### Structs
+- There is a limitation on maps, we can not take the address of a Map entry.
+When we give a key, we get the value, we can not get the address of the value in the map.
+The reason being that the entries in the map can re-arrange themselves.
+- If I've a map of structs & I want to do something to a value inside that struct like m["key"].field = 5, I can't do that.
+So, we can use map of say string -> struct pointer, and that will work.
+- two named structs with similar fields are not compatible, we can not assign one to another, we first need to type convert them before assignment.
+But two anonymous structs with similar fields are compatible.
+- struct tags are mostly used for doing conversion of data in the program to an external format like json, xml, etc.
+- Private fields(lowercse fields) of a struct that are not exported, are not encoded using struct tags.
+-